Skip to main content

 a.
 Requests for a different room set up and/or additional equipment or services will negate this policy and the event will incur all regular room rental charges (tables, coat racks, room dividers, stanchions, easels, sign holders).

 b.
-Failure to cancel a FREE room within the normal cancellation deadline, will result in the student orgnization being charged for the room.
+Failure to cancel a FREE room within the normal cancellation deadline, will result in the student organization being charged the full student org rate for the room.

-3. Additional equipment (AV equipment and services, linen, pipe and drape, etc.) can be provided at regular student organization rental rates.
+3. Additional equipment (AV equipment and services, linen, pipe and drape, etc.) can be provided at regular student organization rental rates, for FREE events.

 4. Student Organizations are permitted to use the reservable spaces in the Stamp for any programs that are permitted within the policies of the Stamp.